 - If the animal appears to be an abandoned baby in immediate danger, it is okay to place it in a dark, warm, quiet place while you wait for advice from Emergency Rescue staff or wildlife rehabilitator.

-- Remember, it is illegal to keep/rehabilitate wild animals unless you are a certified wildlife rehabilitator.
+- Remember, it is illegal to keep/rehabilitate wildlife unless you are a certified wildlife rehabilitator.
 While you may mean well, animals that are rehabilitated without the knowledge of a certified wildlife rehabilitator will not survive when released back into the wild.

 Our partnership with wildlife rehabilitators has saved thousands of lives.
 If you have a general question or would like information on wildlife, please call the resources listed.